jgoizueta/nio/README.txt

   0.1.nio_write(Fmt.prec(:exact).show_all_digits(true)) -> 0.10000000000000001

 Mmmm where does that last one came from?
-Now we're seem a little more exactly what the actual value stored in the Float (the closest Float to 0.1) looks like.
+Now we're seen a little more exactly what the actual value stored in the Float (the closest Float to 0.1) looks like.

-Why didn't see the second one in the first try?
+But why didn't we see the second one in the first try?
 We requested "exact" precision!
-We didn't get it because it is not needed to specify exactly the inner value of Float(1.0); when whe convert 0.1 and round it to the nearest Float we get the same value than when we use 0.10000000000000001. since we didn't request to see "all digits", we got as few as possible.
+Well, we didn't get it because it is not needed to specify exactly the inner value of Float(1.0); when whe convert 0.1 and round it to the nearest Float we get the same value than when we use 0.10000000000000001.
+Since we didn't request to see "all digits", we got only as few as possible.

   0.1.nio_write(Fmt.prec(:exact).approx_mode(:exact)) -> 0.1000000000000000055511151231257827021181583404541015625

 Hey!
 Where did all that stuff came from?
 Now we're really seeing the "exact" value of Float.
 (We told the conversion to consider the Float an exactly defined value, rather than an approximation to some other value).
-But, why didn't we get all those digits when we asked for "all digits".
+But, why didn't we get all those digits when we asked for "all digits"?.
 Because most are not significative;
 the default "approx_mode" is to consider Float an approximate value and show only significative digits.
 We define unsignificative digits as those that can be replace by any other digit without altering the Float value when the number is rounded to the nearest float.
 By looking at our example we see that the 17 first digits